fabiospampinato/when-exit/readme.md

   console.log ( 'Callback 2' );
 });

+// Registering and disposing a callback

 const disposer = onExit ( () => {
   console.log ( 'Callback 3' );
 });

 disposer ();

+// Triggering the process to exit

 process.exit (); // Callback 1 and 2 are called before exiting
 ```